 It is an easy-to-use library that abstracts the complexities behind these capabilities, thereby allowing developers to build self-sovereign applications.

-A decentralized single sign on SDK that enables seamless QR code authentication via the Verida Vault mobile application.
+An SDK providing a decentralized single sign-on enabling seamless QR code authentication via the Verida Vault mobile application.

 It provides a seamless user experience to onboard new users to the Verida network, new decentralized applications and the full range of supported blockchains.